dmitrymatio/setupReactDocs/docs/configuration.md

 # Configuration
 {: .no_toc }

-The following are steps to configure the React environment.
+The following are steps needed to configure your react environment.
+By the end of these steps you will have a configured react enviornment ready for testing.

 ## Table of contents
 {: .no_toc .text-delta }